SofieThi/STH_Language/assignment_1/README.md

-## Assignment 1 - Collocation tool in the course: Cultural data science
+## Assignment 1 - Collocation tool

 -Take a user-defined search term and a user-defined window size.